sofiafer08/CyberHojaldre/Mobility_Management/README.md

 ## General Vehicle Design

 The robotic vehicle is constructed upon a **3D printed PETG chassis**.
 It's powered through the rear axle using a **3V–6V Dual Axis TT Gear Motor** and steered with a **Geekservo 2kg 360° servo**.
-It counts with two **HC-SR04 Ultrasonic Distance Sensors** to detect the track's walls in order to avoid collisions, a **HUSKYLENS Smart Vision Sensor** to detect incoming traffic signs and identify their color in order to indicate our vehicle's side of the lane it must follow in the obstacle challenge and a **TCS3200 Color Sensor Module**	all controlled by an **Arduino UNO R4 WiFi** with a **Module L298P Motor Shield HW-723**.
+It counts with two **HC-SR04 Ultrasonic Distance Sensors** to detect the track's walls in order to avoid collisions, a **HUSKYLENS Smart Vision Sensor** to detect incoming traffic signs and identify their color and a **TCS3200 Color Sensor Module**	all controlled by an **Arduino UNO R4 WiFi** with a **Module L298P Motor Shield HW-723**.

 ## Chassis

 We use a custom **3D printed PETG chassis** designed using Fusion 360.
-This vehicle frame is custom fitted with a slot for , an Arduino UNO R4 WiFi holder,  .
+This vehicle frame is custom fitted with a space for our **two Slot 18650 Battery Holder**, an **Arduino UNO R4 WiFi** holder, a bracket for.
 This simple design gives us ease of repair and modification, high ground clearance and torsional rigidity.
 It's an effective design which adapts to our robot's needs.

 ![ladder frame 450 px](https://github.com/user-attachments/assets/d033e1b5-6092-41a4-9a70-7b7c35e30245)